mitchhs12/Blockchain-Secured-Parametric-Insurance/README.md

 An application built for the Chainlink 2023 Spring Hackathon

-You can run this project by doing `yarn dev` after navigating to the frontend folder in the terminal.
+You can run the frontend for this project by doing `yarn dev` after navigating to the frontend folder in the terminal.

 <h4>Note:</h4>